Roa (film): Reception

 Roa was first shown at the Cartagena International Film Festival in February 2013.
 Ed Buckley of Bogota's The City Paper praised the "impressive debut" of director Baiz and the performance of Puentes as "a powerful and conflicted depiction of Roa in his first feature role."

 In a review in Semana, Manuel Kalmanovitz G. criticized the filmmaker for ignoring the guilt of the central character and instead depicting him as "a poor devil, a weakling who, whatever he has done, is not to blame for anything."
 Kalmanovitz also criticized the film's contradictory depiction of Roa as, on the one hand, a pitiful soul, and on the other hand, a man consumed with thoughts of greatness.
 He concluded that the film was "perverse moral handwashing" promoting the notion that "nobody is to blame for anything."

 In El Heraldo, Rafael Pabón praised the film as operatic in its presentation: "Roa is a film that unfolds with ease and keeps the audience in a constant state of tension.
 Baiz creates an entire opera around one of the most significant events in the history of our country.
 A broad adagio that culminates with a frenetic presto: Gaitán's death, the big mouth, the frustration of a people and confusion.
 If there is something to praise in the film, it is its ending, sublime."

 In El Colombiano, Oswaldo Osorio criticized the film for "doubtful credibility and lack of unity in the different tones in which [the episodes] are presented".
 While he found the staging and cinematography to be strong, he was troubled by the questionable accuracy of the depiction.
 Osorio also criticized the film's lack of "emotional coherence" and its inconsistent depiction of Roa as either "a fanatic or a poor wuss."
+Mauricio Laurens of the newspaper El Tiempo gave it a favorable review, describing the director as "a virtuoso director with auteur aspirations, who elicits nuanced, temperamental performances from his actors and surprises the viewer with dramatic twists."